-The possibility of PICA being of substantial assistance to both the Commonwealth of Pennsylvania and the City of Philadelphia in the matter of School District financial oversight, as was originally proposed by the Courts several years ago, has again become a matter of legislative discussions.
-That opportunity and the challenges it would present would be welcomed by PICA Staff and would immediately become a top priority item for the 21st century.
+The possibility of PICA being of substantial assistance to both the Commonwealth of Pennsylvania and the City of Philadelphia in the matter of School District financial oversight was originally proposed by the Courts, has twice been a matter of legislative discussions, and has been endorsed by the Mayor and several members of City Council.
+That opportunity and the challenges it would present would be welcomed by PICA Staff and would immediately become a top priority item.
+PICA's budget includes reserve funding for such an event.